Wondering how to get the high-speed train from Rome to Florence?

 And, if you book in advance, you may find discounted and even super-discounted fares.

-To take the train from Fiumicino directly from Florence, follow the signs in Fiumicino airport for the train station (the same one with the Leonardo Express trains that take you from Fiumicino into Rome.)
+To take the FCO to Florence train, follow the signs in Fiumicino airport for the train station (the same one with the Leonardo Express trains that take you from Fiumicino into Rome.)
 You may purchase your tickets right there.

 The train trip from Fiumicino to Florence is 2 hours and 15 minutes.
 Rates start at around 25€.

 BIG CAVEAT: There are only 2-3 of these trains per day.
-You will find so many more options if you take the Leonardo Express train from Fiumicino into Rome's Termini station, and then get one of the frequent fast trains from Termini to Florence.
+So even if there is a direct train from Rome airport to Florence, you will find so many more options if you take the Leonardo Express train from Fiumicino into Rome's Termini station, and then get one of the frequent fast trains from Termini to Florence.

-While I'd strongly recommend taking the train from Rome to Florence, for ease and speed, if you prefer not to, you do have other options.
+While I'd strongly recommend the high-speed train as the best way to travel between Rome and Florence, for ease and speed, if you prefer not to, you do have other options.

 If you are driving around Italy and already have a car, or, if your plan is to leave Rome and visit other country spots before you go to Florence, perhaps spending time in an agriturismo somewhere in Tuscany, then of course having a car makes sense.